ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-adding-zoom.md

 ![Figure\: The Comments & Reactions Window](/assets/img/zoomcomments.png "The Comments & Reactions Window"){:width="300"}

+## Maximizing Participant Video Resolution

+Zoom participant video resolution will vary based on a wide variety of factors, including your Zoom account level, various Zoom settings, and host and participant internet connection speed and camera capabilities.

+Most importantly, a **Zoom Pro** account is required for 720p resolution.
+A **Zoom Business** account or higher is required for 1080p resolution.
+You may need to [contact Zoom support](https://support.zoom.com/hc/en/contact?id=contact_us) to request these higher resolutions once your account has been upgraded.

+Please refer to Zoom's guide on [Enabling HD video for Zoom Meetings](https://support.zoom.com/hc/en/article?id=zm_kb&sysparm_article=KB0066166) for details on ensuring that participants are able to join at higher resolutions.
+Note that the mention in the linked article about requiring "Active Speaker Layout" does not apply, as Ecamm Live will ensure that the highest available resolutions are requested from each participant.

 ## Removing Ecamm Live from Zoom

 To log out of your Zoom account in Ecamm Live, click your avatar icon in the Zoom window, and then click <samp>Logout</samp>.